Summer-Shen/visualization/README.md

 # Real Estate Market Visualization

-* ./dashboard
-  * This visualization project contains three pages and the dash layout of them stored in:
-    * DevelopmentPage.py
-    * SalePage.py
-    * InvestmentPage.py
-  * figure.py is the code for generating different figure in that pages
-  * Other file can be ignored
+This is the whole repository for our visualization project.
+To run the whole project, please execute all files in ./dashboard/ with name *XXX*Page.py.